Azonaz/azonaz.github.io/pikidex.md

 - new icons,
 - translations.

+## Privacy Policy
+_Last updated: December 8th, 2023_

+We (developers and publishers) are providing this Privacy Policy to explain our practices regarding the collection and use of information within the apps.

 ### Collection and use information

 Pikidex does not collect any personally identifiable information.

+Pikidex uses third-party service ([Google AdMob](https://policies.google.com/technologies/partner-sites)) to track app usage data and serve ads.
+Please review the privacy policy of this third party service for more information regarding how they handle personal data.

 Pikidex uses third-party service Revenuecat to track app usage data.
 Please review the privacy policy of this third party service for more information regarding how they handle personal data.

+### Revisions to this Privacy Policy

+We may update our Privacy Policy from time to time.
+You are advised to review this page periodically for any changes.
+These changes are effective immediately upon posting on this page.

 *Disclaimer: Pikmin Bloom game, its images and other resources belong to Niantic, Nintendo and other legal owners.*